Critical Change Management

 4. Engage with your employees and stakeholders

 Businesses must analyze the impact of every change.
 And they should often communicate with every employee, team, and function that can be affected.
 Therefore, a crucial strategy for organizational change management is needed to create and implement a detailed employee communication plan.
+Business technology tools can streamline communication and training during critical change initiatives.
 This plan should cover: What will be communicated, why, to whom, by whom, how, and when.
 These communications should include the project scope, objectives, milestones, and deliverables.
 You can also discuss the current vital success factors and approaches and the transition to the new system.

 Moreover, it is essential to identify the critical stakeholders and influencers within the business and check their understanding and support level for the ERP implementation.
 You can create a plan to maintain and enhance their knowledge and support throughout the project.
 Assess the readiness of your organization and employees for the change on an ongoing basis.
 Companies should monitor the employee mood, enthusiasm, morale, and support level by running the mid-implementation check-ins.